yargs/yargs/README.md

 If this feature is turned on, yargs will provide suggestions for similiar commands if a command is called that wasn't defined in your configuration.
 By default, this feature is disabled.
+Alternatively, you can also pass no argument to enable this feature.

 .require(key, [msg | boolean])
 ------------------------------